Proposals & Awards

 Authorized Organizational Representative: Daniel Engebretson, Vice President of Research & Sponsored Programs

 FiscalPoint of Contact: Janet Koehn, Grants Accounting Manager

 Administrative Point of Contact: Melinda Robinson, Director Sponsored Programs and Gina O’Connor and Cindy Brodsky, Grant Specialists

 - Collaboration agreements/ letters of support

 - Locating USD faculty with specific expertise as potential project partners

 - General information requests

-The grant specialists can help you to process and submit your proposal.
+The grant specialists can help you process and submit your proposal.
 All proposals must be processed through ORSP to ensure that all federal, state and USD policies are being considered.
 Our team will review your proposal and budget not only for compliance with rules and regulations, but we will also help answer questions regarding conformance with agency guidelines.
 We do ask to be contacted at least five business days prior to agency submission to ensure time for routing and approval.